 » there’s no one to blame or to get a compensation from if anything goes wrong

-There are indeed benefits in an organised tour
+There are indeed benefits in an organized tour

-The majority of people don’t consider an organised tour as an option but as the only possible way to travel.
-They might not have the time to organise a trip or feel scared to be alone, they might need company or feel uncomfortable because of the foreign language.
+The majority of people don’t consider an organized tour as an option but as the only possible way to travel.
+They might not have the time to carefully plan a trip or feel scared to be alone, they might need company or feel uncomfortable because of the foreign language.
 The reason doesn’t matter.

-As much as I like to travel solo, there are situations where an organised tour is the best option.
+As much as I like to travel solo, there are situations where an organized tour is the best option.
 This typically happens under specific circumstances or in a few selected countries.
-So, when does an organised tour come in handy?
+So, when does a group tour come in handy?

 » some regions cannot be visited without a guide or a tour.
 Whether it’s a 4×4 drive in the Algerian desert, a boat ride in Canaima National Park to see the Angel Falls or a journey in Yemen, you’ll have to rely on a tour operator, a local one if you are having an independent journey.

-» at times, an organised tour is cheaper, especially if you’re a solo traveler.
-This is particularly true when the renting of a 4×4 vehicle is involved, since the price for a single person would be exorbitant.
+» at times, an organized tour is cheaper, especially if you’re a solo traveler.
+This is particularly true when the renting of a 4×4 vehicle is involved since the price for a single person would be exorbitant.

 Sometimes, a package tour is your best bet

-Finding the balance between independent travel and organised tours
+Finding the balance between independent travel and organized tours

-In some countries, a mix between independent travel and short organised tours is the best solution to have a tailor-made experience.
-Instead of buying a tour with everything fixed, no matter how interested you are in all activities, you can build your own journey.
+In some countries, a mix between independent travel and short organized tours is the best solution to have a tailor-made experience.
+Instead of buying a tour with everything fixed, no matter how interested you are in all activities, you decide where to go and what to do last minute, and build your own journey.